philmcminn/rust-sudoku/README.md

 # rust-sudoku

-This project is a Sudoku solver written in Rust, capable of solving most 9x9 Sudoku puzzles in a few milliseconds.
+This project is a Sudoku solver written in Rust, and is capable of solving all 9x9 Sudoku puzzles I have tried it on in just a few milliseconds.
 The solver represents the puzzle as an exact cover problem, and implements Donald Knuth's [Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) and a version of the [Dancing Links technique](https://en.wikipedia.org/wiki/Dancing_Links) to find its solutions.
-More implementation details to follow soon!
+(Read more about the implementation at the end of this README file.)

 ## Building